bbhtt/firefox-dev-flatpak/README.md

 ## Notes

 Gitlab.com free tier gives 400 minutes per month of [pipeline quota](https://about.gitlab.com/blog/2020/09/01/ci-minutes-update-free-users/#changes-to-the-gitlabcom-free-tier) for entire the user/project namespace.
-A single build usually takes about ~15 minutes to complete and deploy and there is one nightly build published each day.
+A single build usually takes about ~15 minutes to complete and deploy and there is one dev build published each week.
 If updates are not available for a while then usually it means the pipeline quota expired for the month and it'll reset in the next month.

-Please set up your own repository if possible, following the [instructions](https://gitlab.com/projects261/firefox-nightly-flatpak#set-up-personal-repo) or build and install the flatpak locally following the [instructions](https://gitlab.com/projects261/firefox-nightly-flatpak#build-locally).
+Please set up your own repository if possible, following the [instructions](https://gitlab.com/projects261/firefox-dev-flatpak#set-up-personal-repo) or build and install the flatpak locally following the [instructions](https://gitlab.com/projects261/firefox-dev-flatpak#build-locally).

 This package tries to stay close to Mozilla's official packaging and no modifications/preferences are applied beyond what is necessary for having a working flatpak.

-The profile location is `~/.var/app/org.mozilla.FirefoxNightly/.mozilla/firefox`
+The profile location is `~/.var/app/org.mozilla.FirefoxDev/.mozilla/firefox`

-The flatpak is built from the official Nightly tarball published by Mozilla.
+The flatpak is built from the official Developer Edition tarball published by Mozilla.
 The search provider, desktop file, run script, manifest, preferences, polices and appstream metadata are taken from [Mozilla](https://hg.mozilla.org/mozilla-central/file/tip/taskcluster/docker/firefox-flatpak).

 There are no plans for aarch64 builds.
 Mozilla does not publish tarballs for aarch64 and building from source is not possible.

 My fork uses a script `updater.sh` to update the Firefox versions and checksums and my CI template pushes the changes directly to the `main` branch to save on CI minutes and as the variables above are exposed to the `main` branch only.

 You can also use `flatpak-external-data-checker` like upstream.
-For that uncomment [these lines](https://gitlab.com/projects261/firefox-nightly-flatpak/-/blob/main/org.mozilla.FirefoxNightly.yaml#L158-161) and use the CI templates from [upstream](https://gitlab.com/accessable-net/gitlab-ci-templates).
+For that uncomment [these lines](https://gitlab.com/projects261/firefox-dev-flatpak/-/blob/main/org.mozilla.FirefoxDev.yaml#L155-158) and use the CI templates from [upstream](https://gitlab.com/accessable-net/gitlab-ci-templates).

 The langpacks are updated manually due to frequent checksum mismatches in the Gitlab shared runners, possibly due to a CDN or a cache issue.
-To automate them uncomment [this](https://gitlab.com/projects261/firefox-nightly-flatpak/-/blob/main/.gitlab-ci.yml#L4).
+To automate them uncomment [this](https://gitlab.com/projects261/firefox-dev-flatpak/-/blob/main/.gitlab-ci.yml#L4).

 ## Build locally